drshahizan/python-web/scrapy/BigMac/readme.md

 ---
 **Introduction**
 ---
 In this assignment, we were ask to do some web scraping with the tool that we assigned on.
-We will try do do web scraping using scrapy on shopee web.
+We will try do do web scraping using scrapy on Shopee.com.my.
 The data that we will be scraping are product's name, price, URL and total sold.
+After that, data will be put in a dataframe and export to a .CSV file.

 ---